hcerim/Funk/docs/README.md

 list.Sort(alphabetically);
 ```

 We can see that it is similar to an interface-class relationship.
-The interface defines the contract and the class' responsibility is how to implement it.
+The interface defines the contract and the class's responsibility is how to implement it.
 So we have a delegate that represents an interface (but it is an object) for the function object that implements it.
 Thanks to delegates, C# has functions as first-class values.

 In newer versions of the language, `Func` and `Action` types with various `arities` (number of arguments that a function accepts) are used instead of a raw delegate as it is more straight-forward and produces less code.